 Where to stay in Chiang Mai

 Chiang Mai has ample guesthouse and hotel options in terms of accommodation.
 We found Booking.com pretty useful both in terms of value and options available.
-We had stayed at ZZ Hostel and had an awesome stay.
-Boyd is an awesome guy and did all to make our stay comfortable.
-He also allowed us to store our luggage for a week as we went for our bike trip across Mae Hong Son Loop.
+We had stayed at ZZ Hostel (Book here on booking.com) and had an awesome stay.
+Boyd, the owner, is an awesome guy and did all to make our stay comfortable.
+He also allowed us to leave our luggage for a week as we went for our bike trip across Mae Hong Son Loop.
 Our recommendation is that when you are booking an accommodation, try to be as close as possible to the old city.

 In case, you have additional days at hand, here are more options that you can add to your Chiang Mai Trip (each a day trip) –

 - Do visit Bua Tong Sticky Waterfalls.
 Around 1.5 hour scooter drive from Chiang Mai, these waterfalls are amazing and unique as you can walk down and climb up the waterfall.

 - Visit Chiang Dao to explore its beautiful caves and to spend a time in peace amid mountains

 - Plan a Day trip to Doi Inthanon National Park and Summit: Worth a day certainly !!

 Hope you have an awesome trip in Chiang Mai.
 Do drop us a comment in case you need any additional information or want to share more with fellow travellers.
 We usually respond within a day or two max 🙂